Quick Summary

 First and foremost, it is essential to acknowledge that India has a diverse population and that certain groups have traditionally experienced economic hardship.
 The government implemented reservation laws to ensure equal access to employment and education for members of the Other Backward Classes (OBCs).

 To address income discrepancies among the OBC community, the concepts of Creamy Layer and Non-Creamy Layer arose within this paradigm.
-For instance, reservation regulations apply to people in the non-creamy layer. it provides opportunities for education and employment so that they can arise from their poor financial situation.
+For instance, reservation regulations apply to people in the non-creamy layer.
+It provides opportunities for education and employment so that they can benefit from their poor financial situation.

 Maintaining equilibrium in India’s reservation system necessitates carefully dividing the two classes.
 This balance is preserved by ensuring that people with substantial financial advantages.
 (Creamy Layer) do not have access to opportunities designated for others who are struggling financially (Non-Creamy Layer).